prachikabra121/splitwise_app/readme.md

 POST /add_expense: Add a new expense.
 GET /get_user_balances: Get balances for a specific user.
 GET /show_passbook: Show the passbook for a user.

 ...
 (Add other endpoints as needed)
-API contracts and request/response examples can be found in the code.

 Asynchronous Email Sending
 The application uses Celery to send emails asynchronously.
 A task is defined to send emails for expense notifications and weekly summaries.